Dr.Eng. Frank Golatowski and Thorsten Schulz M.Sc.Eng.

 3. The implementation status of the demonstrator

 Within the context of the diagrammatic structure of the demonstrator, as shown in Fig. 1, the rail module and the safe-PC module were able to be implemented in the form of one prototype in the latest iterations.
 Implementation of the panel-PC module is envisaged for the next iteration.
-This prototype was exhibited by SYSGO AG and the correct functionality of the networked ETCS components demonstrated at Embedded World 2016.
+This prototype was exhibited by SYSGO GmbH and the correct functionality of the networked ETCS components demonstrated at Embedded World 2016.
 A VX3035 (3HE VPX SBC with Intel Core i7 processor) was provided by KONTRON for the HW platform A.

 The demonstrator claims to realistically simulate the aspects represented.
 The formal model components of the openETCS kernel are integrated without change.
 For the purpose of adaptation to the demonstrator the components are surrounded by adapted translation modules.
 The details on the implementation and interaction of the ETCS components are as follows: